Khongchai/portfolio-old-/readme.md

 types of technologies that I knew together and create something out of those.
 Alas, my first attempt at architecting my website resulted in a web that is over-engineered for its purpose and difficult to maintain (for a static portfolio site).

+I decided to jump the ship when I realized that my portfolio was taking too much of my time and I had so many things I wanted to build!

 With all that said, I nontheless have learned a lot doing this project!

 ## The Tech